adwait9797/LMUxMesseMunchen-VR-Tour/README.md

 - **MongoDB**: Ensure MongoDB is installed and running on your local machine.
 Create the `vr_tour_db` database and `tours` collection if they don't exist.
 - **Environment Variables**: If your project uses environment variables (e.g., database connection strings), ensure these are set up correctly on each teammate's machine.
 If needed, create a `.env` file with the necessary variables in the `backend` directory.

-By following these instructions, your teammates should be able to clone the repository and set up the project on their local machines successfully.
-If any issues arise during the setup, ensure that the necessary software (Node.js, npm, MongoDB) is installed and configured correctly.